-Judges will be asked to assess buildings on criteria such as:
+Judges will be asked to assess buildings on a set criteria, projects must:

 Usability and context

-- has it made a significant contribution to its immediate environment?
+- make a significant contribution to its immediate environment

-- response to the issues of accessibility and other social factors
+- respond to the issues of accessibility and other social factors

-- generous contribution to the public realm or environment
+- contribute generously to the public realm or environment

 Delivery and execution

-- complexity of brief/degree of difficulty - its architectural ambition and ideas
+- show complexity of brief/degree of difficulty - its architectural ambition and ideas

-- fitness for purpose, especially in response to the client's brief
+- show fitness for purpose, especially in response to the client's brief

-- timetable - the project should not have gone over time without good cause
+- show that it has not gone over it's timetable without good cause

 RIBA Awards and prizes are the most rigorously judged awards for architectural excellence.
 No award or prize is given unless the project has been visited by at least one jury.
 All RIBA awards are judged by award-winning architects and relevant lay assessors.
 RIBA juries assess design excellence irrespective of style, size or complexity, taking into account constraints of budget, brief and timetable while being sensitive to the economic and social contexts of each project.

 Before any visits are made, every judge will read and digest the criteria and study all the submitted materials.
-They will then visit an agreed list of projects, looking in detail at all aspects, interior and exterior, listen to the story that both architect and client have to tell and interrogate them about the process and its results.
+They will then visit an agreed list of projects, looking in detail at all aspects, interior and exterior; listen to the story that both architect and client have to tell, and ask them about the process and its results.

 After discussion with fellow judges, they will arrive at their provisional decisions.
 Once all visits have concluded, the jury will meet for a final time to decide the awards.